awsdocs/amazon-lumberyard-user-guide/doc_source/asset-pipeline-processor.md

 For more information about these configuration files, see [Configuring the Asset Pipeline](asset-pipeline-configuring.md)\.

-## Using the Asset Processor Batch File<a name="asset-pipeline-processor-batch-processing"></a>
+## Using the Asset Processor Batch Program<a name="asset-pipeline-processor-batch-processing"></a>

-The `AssetProcessorBatch.exe` file compiles all assets for the current project and enabled platforms\.
-If the file succeeds without errors, it exits with a `0` code\.
-You can use the file as part of your build system for automation\.
+The `AssetProcessorBatch.exe` application compiles all assets for the current project and enabled platforms\.
+If the process succeeds without errors, it exits with a `0` code\.
+You can use the Asset Processor Batch program as part of your build system for automation\.

 The `AssetProcessorBatch.exe` file accepts the following command line parameters for overriding the default behavior:
 + `/platforms=comma separated list`